wcj365/healthcare/README.md

 ### 3.2 Define Systems of Systems (SoS)

 ISO/IEC/IEEE 21839 definition:
->Set of systems or system elements that interact to provide a unique capability that none of the constituent systems can accomplish on its own.
+> "Set of systems or system elements that interact to provide a unique capability that none of the constituent systems can accomplish on its own. "

 ### 3.3 Characteristics of a SoS (Boardman & Saucer)